30 Best Albums Turning 30 in 2017: The Best Albums of 1987–our list of the greatest releases celebrating 30th anniversaries this year.

 Songs like hit singles Beds are Burning, and Dead Heart, along with fan favorites Put Down That Weapon and Bullroarer showcased the Aussie band’s unique sound (while the Beds are Burning music video immortalized singer Peter Garrett’s one of a kind dance moves)

-The suave singer’s New Wave collection runs the gamut from dancey sophistopop (Kiss and Tell, the Johnny Marr-led The Right Stuff) and slow-dance gems (Zamba, the title track).
+The suave singer’s New Wave-flavored affair runs the gamut from dancey sophistopop (Kiss and Tell, the Johnny Marr-led The Right Stuff) to slow-dance gems (Zamba, the title track).
 If you were a moody teenager in the 80’s, this is what you played when you wanted to feel like a grown-up.

 Public Enemy’s début was an opening salvo for their dynamic politically infused hip-hop.
 Chuck D’s blistering diatribes, Flava Flav’s court jester retorts, The Bomb Squad’s synapse-firing production–it all started here.